medenizoren/redis-whistle/README.md

 - `PING`: Test if RedisWhistle is listening.
 Expect a "PONG" response.

 - `ECHO [message]`: Returns the message you provide.
-RedisWhistle will echo it back with its own twist of humor.
+RedisWhistle will echo it back

 - `SET [key] [value]`: Set a key-value pair in the RedisWhistle store.